Simulating quantum measurements without superposition devices: Exact noise and loss rates for simulating all projective measurements

 It is possible to modify the previous simulation to also account for a loss rate $\eta$.
-First of all, notice that we parametrize any measurement $\{M_a\}_a$ experiencing a non-zero loss via the loss channel $L_\eta(M_a)$.
+Notice that we parametrize any measurement $\{M_a\}_a$ experiencing a non-zero loss via the loss channel $L_\eta(M_a)$.
 Here, the loss channel implements the original measurement with a probability $\eta$, while assigning the outcome $M_{\varnothing}=(1-\eta)\openone$ otherwise:

 The corresponding response function $p^\star(a|U, k, V)$ to use in the simulation now reads:

 with

 This coincides with the response function used in \cite{Sekatski2024} and hence leads to the same values of both noise and loss rates \cite{Sekatski2024}: